Healthy GPA Guide

-- Academic Standing each semester;
+- Academic Standing each semester

-- eligibility for Financial Aid, Scholarships, and continued enrollment;
+- Eligibility for Financial Aid, Scholarships, and continued enrollment

-- it may be used to evaluate admission into a competitive program;
+- Evaluate admission into a competitive program

 A 2.0 GPA is required to remain in Good Academic Standing and stay on track graduate at ISU.

-- education obligations as a priority
+- Treat their educational obligations as a priority

-- to realistic expectations and goals
+- Set realistic expectations and goals

-Try our GPA Calculator
+Try our GPA Calculator.

-To manually calculate current term GPA:
+To manually calculate your current term GPA: